Raanaji/myblog/_data/featured/alpha.md

 thumbnail:
 github:
 date: 2020-07
-name: The ONLY article on ALPHAS you will need!
+name: The only article on quantitative alpha you will need!
 title: An algorithmic assessment of the quant ALPHA.
 category: Alphas
 description: 'Quantitative discussion on ALPHAS'
 tags:
-  - Alphas
+  - Alphas 101
   - Algorithmc Trading
   - Backtesting
 ---
-# 1 Introduction to the conept of ALPHA in quantitative finance
+# 1 Introduction to the concept of ALPHA in quantitative finance

 In this post we will dive into the **inner workings of quantitative hedge fund strategies**.
 Most of the material here are from my own experience of working as a freelance quant on understanding and designing strategies which work on core pricing system principles, unlike the front-end targeting markdown notebook format which is visually impressive, but achieves little except presenting data beautifully.